Looking for some free things to do in San Francisco? Well, here are over 120 of them for you!

 A jacket: San Francisco tends to have some schizo weather – one minute it will be warm, and then the fog will roll and it becomes freezing cold in a matter of minutes.
 Dressing in layers and keeping a jacket on you at all times is a must!

-Consider a lightweight, packable jacket that you can roll it up and keep in your bag.
+Consider a lightweight, packable jacket that you can roll it up and keep in your bag while you explore these free things to do in San Francisco.
 Weatherproofing is also handy as drizzle is common when it’s foggy, and it gets rainy in the winter.
 For the warmer months, pack a jacket like this one for women, and this one for men.

 Comfortable shoes or boots: You will want to wear comfortable shoes because let’s face it – getting up those hills is a lot of work!).
-Definitely get a pair of comfortable flats like these or these – they are stylish but won’t slow you down as you explore the city!
+Definitely get a pair of comfortable flats like these or these – they are stylish but won’t slow you down as you explore the city to tackle this list of free things to do in San Francisco!

 In the winter, you’ll want boots that keep you warm and dry.
 I wear these boots almost every day in the winter – they are comfy even when walking around the city all day, waterproof, and help me stay warm because they are tall boots!